Databricks concepts

 Database

 A collection of data objects, such as tables or views and functions, that is organized so that it can be easily accessed, managed, and updated.
-See What is a database?
+See What are schemas in Databricks?

 Table

 A representation of structured data.
 You query tables with Apache Spark SQL and Apache Spark APIs.
-See What is a table?
+See What are tables and views?.

 Delta table